wafflespeanut/scripts/Encryption/README.md

 It's quite straight-forward.
 And, it's built by a lot of my own helper functions.
 Only the "Sieve of Eratosthenes" for generating primes is borrowed from rosettacode.org.

+CURRENT BUG: Problems with Unicode symbols!
+Unable to encrypt/decrypt when several punctuation sequences are present.
+Possibly due to the recently implemented shift().

 How it works?
 ======
 - The pursuit began with dissolving the key into the phrase with the help of prime numbers.
 The sieve() looked elegant for my purpose.